 Discounting makes sense when applied to costs and benefits that accrue to one individual in his or her lifetime: most people would prefer to spend money today than to wait and spend it later (we are impatient creatures and like instant gratification); those with money to spare like to invest it so that it will grow to something larger in the future.

 But discounting costs and benefits that accrue to different people over long time periods, such as the costs associated with climate change, runs into both a logical and ethical complication: a person today enjoying the instant gratification of consuming goods whose production generates climate pollution is not the same person harmed by the associated carbon emissions.

 Nevertheless, two ethical arguments have been made for inter-generational discounting.
 The first runs as follows: people in the future will have more income as a result of economic growth, and can therefore withstand some climate damages without being any worse off than people today.
-Assuming all things can be measured and compared in monetary units, if real income grows at 3 percent per year, society can bear some climate damages and be no worse off than people today.
+Assuming all things can be measured and compared in monetary units, if real income grows at 3 percent per year, society can bear some climate damages with no net loss.
 Using our example above, if a person earning $41,200 today saw his or her income grow to $100,000 in thirty years, she would be almost $59,000 richer by then.
 By this logic, she could suffer up to $59,000 in climate damages and be no worse off.

 The second rationale is less obvious: if the expected “return” (i.e. reduced climate damages) from emissions reduction is less than the return you could earn on markets, people in the future might be better off had you instead invested in traditional market assets rather than emissions mitigation.